dotnet/TorchSharp/docfx/articles/memory.md

 Note DiffSharp (which uses TorchSharp) relies on techniques 1.

+Also refer to [Memory Leak Troubleshooting](memory leak troubleshooting.md) for help on fixing any leaks.

 > Most of the examples included will use technique #1, doing frequent explicit calls to GC.Collect() in the training code -- if not after each batch in the training loop, at least after each epoch.

 ## Technique 1.
 Automatic disposal via Garbage Collection